dustinpfister/blog_posts/_posts/canvas-example.md

 ---
-title: 44 Canvas examples and counting, animations, games, modules, and more.
+title: 45 Canvas examples and counting, animations, games, modules, and more.
 date: 2020-03-23 08:48:00
 categories: canvas
 tags: [canvas]
 layout: post
 id: 633
-updated: 2020-12-13 14:54:17
+updated: 2020-12-13 15:08:06
-version: 1.72
+version: 1.73
 ---

-I really like [canvas elements](/2020/07/22/canvas/) they are the coolest HTML elements to work with, so of course I have got myself into the habit of making a bunch of [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial).
-On top of that I also took the time to go about writing posts on these canvas examples here on my github pages site where I get into detail about the source code of each of them.
+I really like [canvas elements](/2020/07/22/canvas/) they are the coolest HTML elements to work with, so of course I have got myself into the habit of making a bunch of [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) of my own.
+On top of that I also took the time to go about writing posts on these canvas examples here on my github pages site where I get into detail about the source code of each of them in detail.

 So then it seems like a good idea to have a post that will serve as a main index post of sorts for all of these canvas projects, and link back to this index post in each canvas example post.
 So then this post will serve as that sort of central index post on all of my canvas examples that I have made thus far.